frictionlessdata/website/site/blog/2018-07-09-developer-guide/README.md

 This entity diagram gives an overview of how the main different objects fit together.
 The top row is a generic Data Package and the row below shows the case of Tabular Data Package.

-This guide will focus on [Tabular Data Packages][tdp] as that is the most commonly used form of Data Packages and is suited to most tools.
+This guide will focus on [Tabular Data Packages][spec-tdp] as that is the most commonly used form of Data Packages and is suited to most tools.

 ![overview of data packages and tabular data packages](./overview-of-data-packages.png) *overview of data packages and tabular data packages*

-This guide will assume you already have some high-level familiarity with the [Data Package family of specifications][dp-main].
+This guide will assume you already have some high-level familiarity with the [Data Package family of specifications][spec-dp].
 Please a take a few minutes to take a look at the [overview][dp-main] if you are not yet familiar with those specs.

 ## Implementing a Data Package Tool Stack